Summary

 We meet Bo-ra in 2019 as an adult, and when a mysterious tape brings back her memories from high school and her first love, we’re taken back to 1999, when Bo-ra is a 17-year-old high school student.
 She’s an active member of the broadcasting club at school and is best friends with Yeon-doo.
 Yeon-doo has a huge crush, probably in love with a cute boy called Hyun-jin, and Bo-ra begins keeping a close eye on him, hoping to play matchmaker.
 However, our loyal best friend ends up in a love story of her own, also falling in love with Yeon-doo’s charming prince.
 Will their friendship survive this?
 Who will win the heart of this young man?
 Is it even the same boy?

 Crafting a story of friendship and romance, the film has a relatable story of high-school crushes and errors.
-The film is very well shot, there are typical rom-com moments and dream-like romantic moments such as being surrounded by plum trees and sitting in the rain, but they all add to gentle and sweet storytelling.
+The film is very well shot, there are typical rom-com moments and dream-like romantic moments, such as being surrounded by plum trees and sitting in the rain, but they all add to the gentle and sweet storytelling.

-There is a lot of nostalgia created seeing old computers, the excitement of creating emails, not constantly being on a phone or a tablet 24/7, and actually having to investigate, to find out someone’s phone number and their interests, rather than just being fed it all online.
+There is a lot of nostalgia created seeing old computers, the excitement of creating emails, not constantly being on a phone or a tablet 24/7, and actually having to investigate to find out someone’s phone number and their interests, rather than just being fed it all online.
 You actually have to see and talk to a real person, not swipe left or right on them.